traceannwhite/Flexbox-Example/README.md

 }
 ```

-- This will get grow the selected cards out proportionally, but if there is not enough space, it will allow for the items to grow but not overflow their container
+- This will grow the selected cards out proportionally, but if there is not enough space, it will allow for the items to grow but not overflow their container

 #### Flex-order
 You can also change the order of the flex items.
 Let's say we want our `selected` cards to be featured on the left